-- 4.1 The requirements in Section 4 of this Standard do not apply to Appointments as Controller or liquidator in a members' voluntary liquidation. - 4.2 Paragraph 4.1 does not remove a Member in Public Practice's obligations to comply with the relevant law in respect of Independence. - 4.3 Subject to paragraph 4.4, a Member in Public Practice accepting an Appointment or conducting an Administration shall maintain Independence.3 - 4.4 Prior to accepting an Appointment, a Member in Public Practice shall identify, evaluate and address threats to the Independence of the Member.
-Where the Member identifies a threat, the Member shall not accept the Appointment unless: - (a) the threat is trivial and inconsequential; - (b) the threat arises in circumstances or relationships that are permitted by this Standard or law or regulations; or - (c) the Member obtains court approval. - 4.5 A Member in Public Practice shall not accept an Appointment where the Member, the Member's Firm, a Network Firm or their Partners have provided Professional Services to the insolvent Entity or any other Entity which: - (a) has reasonable potential to lead to litigation claims against the Member or the Member's Firm by a stakeholder of the Administration; - (b) is material to the Administration; or - (c) was related to the structuring of assets of the insolvent Entity in order to avoid the consequences of insolvency, even if that advice was provided at a time when the Entity was solvent. - 4.6 Where a Member in Public Practice is requested by an insolvent Entity, its directors or its creditors to consent to an Appointment to replace another person who has commenced the Administration, and the Member intends to agree to the request, the Member shall: - give reasonable notice to the other person being not less than one business day prior to the meeting of creditors, except when the request is received within one business day before that meeting; - (b) not solicit proxies directly or indirectly and shall act, and be seen to act, in the creditors' interests; - (c) provide to the other person a Declaration of Independence, Relevant Relationships and Indemnities (DIRRI), containing the information required by paragraph 4.24, to be tabled at the meeting where the creditors decide whether to replace the other person; - (d) provide details in the DIRRI of the Member's relationship with the Entity nominating the Member for the Appointment; and - (e) disclose to the creditors, at the meeting where the creditors decide whether to replace the other person, the basis (including rates where applicable) on which the Member proposes to charge Professional Fees.
+- 4.1 The requirements in section 4 of this Standard do not apply to Appointments as Controller or liquidator in a members' voluntary liquidation. - 4.2 Paragraph 4.1 does not remove a Member in Public Practice's obligations to comply with the relevant law in respect of Independence. - 4.3 Subject to paragraph 4.4, a Member in Public Practice accepting an Appointment or conducting an Administration shall maintain Independence^{7, SC2}. - 4.4 Prior to accepting an Appointment, a Member in Public Practice shall identify, evaluate and address threats to the Independence of the Member, prior to accepting an Appointment.
+Where the Member identifies a threat, the Member shall not accept the Appointment unless: - (a) the threat is trivial and inconsequential; - (b) the threat arises in circumstances or relationships that are permitted by this Standard or law or regulations; or - (c) the Member obtains court approval. - 4.5 A Member in Public Practice shall not accept an Appointment where the Member, the Member's Firm, a Network Firm or their Partners have provided Professional Services to the insolvent Entity or any other Entity which: - has reasonable potential to lead to litigation claims against the Member or the Member's Firm by a stakeholder of the Administration; - (b) is material to the Administration; or - (c) was related to the structuring of assets of the insolvent Entity in order to avoid the consequences of insolvency, even if that advice was provided at a time when the Entity was solvent.